dkloeppe/davidkloepper/_news/announcement_1.md

 related_posts: false
 ---

-Welcome to my new website!
+Welcome to DavidKloepper.com!
 This site was built using Jekyll with al-folio theme and is hosted by GitHub Pages.
 Thank you for checking it out!

 ---